 Activity 3.2.1: Implementation of the approved RE/EE demonstration projects to promote LC development in the country.
-This activity includes all appraised and recommended demonstrations of applications of RE-based energy systems (for electricity and non-electricity) that will reduce petroleum-based power using feasible RE resources such as solar energy, and biomass (solid waste, animal waste), as well EE technology applications in lighting and air conditioning systems in major buildings and selected households.
+This activity includes all appraised and recommended demonstrations of applications of RE-based energy systems (for electricity and non-electricity) that will reduce petroleum-based power using feasible RE resources (which is basically applications of solar PV energy) as well EE technology applications in lighting and air conditioning systems in major buildings and selected households.
 This will involve the procurement, delivery, installation, initial operation and debugging of the RE/EE facility as well as the associated technical consultancy and training for the approved RE/EE demonstration projects based on Output 3.1.2.